ShortestPathLab/posthoc/docs/3-getting started/concepts/components.md

+---
+sidebar_position: 2
+---

 # Component

 The foundational building block of the visualiser format is the component, consisting of an array of other components.
-All component must be built upon [instrinsic components](./standard-renderers.md).
+All component must be built upon [instrinsic components](../../4-user-guide/renderer/standard-renderers.md).

 Components can have two types of properties.
 The first is a basic property which will be data in the form of standard types (`string`, `int`, etc).